 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information.
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all adjustments (consisting of normal recurring accruals and adjustments) necessary to present fairly the financial position, results of operations and cash flows of the Company at the dates and for the periods indicated.
+Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements.
+In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all adjustments (consisting of normal recurring accruals and adjustments) necessary to state fairly the financial position, results of operations and cash flows of the Company at the dates and for the periods indicated.
 Interim results are not necessarily indicative of results for the full fiscal year.
-The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States.
-The unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+The year-end condensed consolidated balance sheet data was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States.
+The unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, as filed with the Securities and Exchange Commission ("SEC") on March 2, 2020.

-The consolidated financial statements include the accounts of UPL and its wholly-owned subsidiary UPI.
+The consolidated financial statements include the accounts of UPL and its wholly owned subsidiary UPI.
 All material intercompany balances and transactions have been eliminated during consolidation.

 The Company has not generated any revenue from the sale of products since its inception.
-The Company has experienced net losses since its inception and has an accumulated deficit of \$144.3 million and \$122.9 million as of March 31, 2019 and December 31, 2018, respectively.
-The Company expects to incur losses and have negative net cash flows from operating activities as it expands its portfolio and engages in further research and development activities, particularly conducting preclinical studies and clinical trials.
+The Company has experienced net losses since its inception and has an accumulated deficit of \$265.8 million and \$228.0 million as of March 31, 2020 and December 31, 2019, respectively.
+The Company expects to incur losses and have negative net cash flows from operating activities as it expands its portfolio and engages in further research and development activities, particularly conducting nonclinical studies, clinical trials and preparing for the potential commercial launch of Jelmyto (mitomycin).

-The success of the Company depends on its ability to develop its technologies to the point of U.S. Food and Drug Administration ("FDA") approval and subsequent revenue generation and, accordingly, to raise enough capital to finance these efforts.
-Based on our cash flow projections, we believe that our current cash and cash equivalents are sufficient to fund our business plans for at least the next 12 months.
-However, in the future, management may need to raise additional capital to finance the continued operating and capital requirements of the Company.
+The success of the Company depends on its ability to develop its technologies to the point of U.S. Food and Drug Administration ("FDA") approval and subsequent revenue generation and, the Company must raise enough capital to finance these efforts.
+Based on management's cash flow projections, the Company believes that its cash and cash equivalents and marketable securities are sufficient to fund the Company's planned operations for at least the next 12 months.
+However, in the future, the Company may need to raise additional capital to finance the continued operating and capital requirements of the Company.
 There can be no assurances that the Company will be able to secure such additional financing, or if available, that it will be sufficient to meet its needs.
 If the Company cannot obtain adequate working capital, it may be forced to reevaluate its planned business operations.